bzminer/bzminer/README.md

     "rig": "rig", // name of this rig.
 A.K.A. worker name

-    "launch_cli_on_start": false, // whether cli.exe should start on reboot
+    "launch_cli_on_start": false, // whether cli.exe should start on reboot (windows only)

     "launch_gui_on_start": false, // whether bzminer.exe should start on reboot.
-If both are true, only bzminer.exe will start
+If both are true, only bzminer.exe will start (windows only)

     "log_file": "", // file to output logs to. leave blank to disable logging to a file